-HMRC has published a consultation on draft secondary legislation to alter the application of the reduced rate for energy saving materials.
+HMRC has responded to its consultation on draft secondary legislation to alter the application of the reduced rate for energy saving materials.

 Purpose of the instrument and legislative context